 Posted on Wednesday, May 15, 2024

-It is also significant as the Sistine Chapel frescoes are apex masterpieces of the HIgh Renaissance from 1450 to 1550.
-The fresco is almost 13 ft. high and one of 343 figures Michelangelo painted on the chapel ceiling.
-This drawing is a piece of Michelangelo's process of corralling the anatomic information he would need to execute the fresco figure.
+It is also significant as the Sistine Chapel frescoes are apex masterpieces of the High Renaissance from 1450 to 1550.
+The fresco produced from these drawings is almost 13 ft. high and one of 343 figures Michelangelo painted on the chapel's ceiling.
+This drawing is a piece and actual fragment of Michelangelo's mental process of corralling and harnessing the anatomic information and knowledge he would need to execute one of the many fresco figures.

-American artist John Singer Sargent helped negotiate the the purchase of the work in 1924.
+American artist John Singer Sargent helped negotiate the the purchase of the work by the Metropolitan Museum in 1924.